 Typical lunch box snacks are filled with GMO’s, food colorings, preservatives, and highly refined sugar that leads to empty calories and an energy crash.

-Here’s the 17 ingredient list for a popular lunch box snack:
+Here’s the 17 ingredient list for a popular store-bought lunch box snack:

-Ingredients: APPLES JUICE FROM CONCENTRATE, PEARS JUICE FROM CONCENTRATE, CORN SYRUP, GELATIN, GRAPES JUICE FROM CONCENTRATE, SUGAR, ASCORBIC ACID, CARNAUBA WAX, MALIC ACID, MINERAL OIL, RED 40, SODIUM CITRATE, SORBITOL, FLAVORS NATURAL & ARTIFICIAL, BLUE-1, YELLOW-5, YELLOW-6 (source)
+Ingredients: APPLE JUICE FROM CONCENTRATE, PEARS JUICE FROM CONCENTRATE, CORN SYRUP, GELATIN, GRAPES JUICE FROM CONCENTRATE, SUGAR, ASCORBIC ACID, CARNAUBA WAX, MALIC ACID, MINERAL OIL, RED 40, SODIUM CITRATE, SORBITOL, FLAVORS NATURAL & ARTIFICIAL, BLUE-1, YELLOW-5, YELLOW-6

 These healthy Crispy Cashew Butter Energy Balls are bite-sized treats that are vegan, gluten-free, dairy-free and contain no refined sugar!